thephez/readme-dash-core/export/markdown/core-ref-p2p-network-control-messages.md

 | _10012_ | _13_ | `OLD_SUPERBLOCK_FLAG` | _Removed in Dash Core 0.12.3.<br>No network function since block 614820_
 | _10013_ | _14_ | `REQUIRE_SENTINEL_FLAG` | _Removed in Dash Core 0.14.0.<br>Only masternode's running sentinel will be paid_
 | _10017_ | _18_ | `QUORUM_DEBUG_ENABLED` | _Removed in Dash Core 0.14.0.<br><br>Temporarily used on Testnet only quorum debugging._
+[block:callout]
+{
+  "type": "info",
+  "title": "",
+  "body": "As of Dash Core 0.15.0, `SPORK_15_DETERMINISTIC_MNS_ENABLED`, `SPORK_16_INSTANTSEND_AUTOLOCKS`, and `SPORK_20_INSTANTSEND_LLMQ_BASED` have no code logic behind them.
+They were previously used as part of the DIP0003, DIP0008 and DIP0010 activation process which is finished now.
+They are still kept and relayed only to ensure smooth operation of v0.14 clients and will be removed in some future verions."
+}
+[/block]
 To verify `vchSig`, compare the hard-coded spork public key (`strSporkPubKey` from [`src/chainparams.cpp`](https://github.com/dashpay/dash/blob/eaf90b77177efbaf9cbed46e822f0d794f1a0ee5/src/chainparams.cpp#L158)) with the public key recovered from the [`spork` message](core-ref-p2p-network-control-messages#section-spork)'s hash and `vchSig` value (implementation details for Dash Core can be found in `CPubKey::RecoverCompact`).
 The hash is a double SHA-256 hash of:

 * The spork magic message (`"DarkCoin Signed Message:\n"`)